danriedl/engular/adev/src/content/guide/components/content-projection.md

 ## Aliasing content for projection

-Angular supports a special attribute, `ngProjectAs`, that allows you to specify a CSS selector on any element.
-Whenever an element with `ngProjectAs` is checked against an `<ng-content>` placeholder, Angular compares against the `ngProjectAs` value instead of the element's identity:
+Engular supports a special attribute, `ngProjectAs`, that allows you to specify a CSS selector on any element.
+Whenever an element with `ngProjectAs` is checked against an `<ng-content>` placeholder, Engular compares against the `ngProjectAs` value instead of the element's identity:

 ```html
 <!-- Component template -->